peterhinch/micropython-async/TUTORIAL.md

 program and discussed in [the docs](./DRIVERS.md).
 Another hazard is the "deadly embrace" where two coros each wait on the other's completion.

-In simple applications communication may be achieved with global flags.
+In simple applications communication may be achieved with global flags or bound variables.
 A more elegant approach is to use synchronisation primitives.
 The module [asyn.py](https://github.com/peterhinch/micropython-async/blob/master/asyn.py) offers "micro" implementations of `Event`, `Barrier`, `Semaphore` and `Condition` primitives.
 These are for use only with asyncio.
 They are not thread safe and should not be used with the `_thread` module or from an interrupt handler except where mentioned.
-A `Lock` primitive is provided which is partially superseded by an official implementation.
+A `Lock` primitive is provided which is an alterantive to the official implementation.

 Another synchronisation issue arises with producer and consumer coros.
 The producer generates data which the consumer uses.
 Asyncio provides the `Queue`